shsagir/play-area-sync/docs/billing.md

 ## Why am I charged?

 We get a few e-mails each month after invoicing.
+People are confused why they still see Apps on the invoice that have been deleted.

-People are used to pay upfront for stuff they book online.
+Usually you pay upfront for stuff you book online.
+You want something, you pay for it.
 Due to the above described fair pricing, upfront payments are not possible with fortrabbit.

+fortrabbit has a consumption based billing.
+The minimum billing period is one day.
+That means we charge after usage.
+Just like with your old telephone bill.
+At the end of the month you'll get an invoice for what you have used in that month.

+So, when you start using an App on the 15th of Jan, you'll be invoiced at the end of Jan for using the App for half a month.

-A fortrabbit invoice is like your old-school telephone bill, you'll get it at the start of each month, the performance period is the last month.
+So at the start of each month you'll get an invoice for the stuff you have booked last month.
+Also look at the invoice period.